 Dolphin is the only emulator to consider when you are looking to play Nintendo GameCube or Wii games on the PC.

-Its first ever release was back in 2003 when it was launched as an experimental GameCube emulator, just to boot and play commercial games and has made huge strides every year since this time,
+Its first ever release was back in 2003 when it was launched as an experimental GameCube emulator, just to boot and play commercial games and has made huge strides every year since that time,

 Dolphin does a fantastic job of modernising GameCube & Wii games in terms of upscaling and visual post-processing effects to get your favourite games looking super crisp at over 4K resolutions!